Nominations and eligibility for body corporate committees

 If an owner owns more than 1 lot in the scheme, they may be able to nominate more than 1 person.

 - 2 lots can nominate 2 people

-- more than 2 lots can nominate 2 people, if there are less than 7 lots in the scheme
+- 2 people if there are less than 7 lots in the scheme

-A lot owner is not able to nominate a person for committee membership if the lot owner owes the body corporate money when the secretary gets the nomination.
+A lot owner cannot nominate a person for committee membership if the lot owner owes the body corporate money when the secretary gets their nomination.

 Who is eligible to be nominated

 The following sets out who lot owners can nominate for committee membership.

 A lot owner who is an individual can nominate any of the following individuals:

 - a person they have appointed as their power of attorney